-Meeple Mountain Chat – One of our biggest strengths is the community we’ve built up since we launched MeepleMountain.com.
+Meeple Mountain Chat, your new gaming family – One of our biggest strengths is the community we’ve built up since we launched MeepleMountain.com.
 All authors are invited to join the Meeple Mountain Slack group (our team communication tool) where we discuss article ideas, industry news, review other author’s articles and just have fun chatting with each other.

 High Profile viewership, more eyes on your writing – Because we cross promote our articles across a wide range of audiences the Meeple Mountain website has consistently high traffic.
 As an author your articles could wind up on the front page of Reddit, retweeted by large social media accounts, or even featured on local news outlets.

-Review and early release access – We get it, you love board games just like we do.
+Review and early release access, “free games” – We get it, you love board games just like we do.
 As an author at Meeple Mountain, you’ll be included in our list of possible reviewers for new and upcoming games that we receive from publishers weeks or even months before the general public.
 For some Kickstarter games your feedback may even result in changes to the final product.

 Who are we looking for?

 We’re looking for anyone who loves board gaming, tabletop gaming, or just about anything gaming related.
 That also includes traditional board games, party games, Dungeons & Dragons and other RPGs, wargaming, tabletop miniature games, and everything in between.
 We’re even looking for people interested in things like gaming news, short stories, art and illustration, and crafting.
 If you have an interesting or unique take we want to hear about it.
 Remember that board gaming is a hobby for people of all colors, sizes, shapes, and ability levels, and our goal is for our authors to represent that diversity.
 Thanks for your interest in writing for Meeple Mountain and we hope that you can join our team!

 How do I sign up?